primestageprime/wellappoint-ui/README.md

 Ensure your backend server (appointed) is running and accessible at `http://localhost:8000` with the following endpoint:

 - `GET /services` - Returns JSON array of services with `name`, `duration`, and `price` fields

+## License

+This project uses a dual licensing model:

+### MIT License (Core Software)
+The core software is available under the MIT License for open source and educational use.

+### Commercial License (Support & Custom Development)
+For commercial use, custom functions, code modifications, configuration assistance, support, and bug fixes, a monthly/annual subscription is required.

+## Contact

+For commercial licensing, support, and custom development:

+- **Phone**: (805) 637-8126
+- **Email**: peter.stradinger@primestagetechnology.com